-- n The first n fields together with any blanks before each are ignored.
-A field is defined as a string of nonspace, nontab characters separated by tabs and spaces from its neighbors. - +n The first n characters are ignored.
+- -n The first n fields and any blanks before each are ignored.
+A field is defined as a string of non-space, non-tab characters separated by tabs and spaces from its neighbors. - +n The first n characters are ignored.
 Fields are skipped before characters.